Why Should You Participate in the SourceAmerica Design Challenge?

 - Earn school credits

-Your team must include a student team leader, student team members, a coach, and an SME.
-The SME is the person with a disability who co-designs with the team and will use the invention at work.
-Collaborate with an SME in your community or an SME at one of our nonprofit members for this project.
-Remember, your inventions must be employment-related and are evaluated based on their impact and not technological sophistication.
+All teams must include a student team leader, student team members, a coach and a person with a disability who will serve as the team’s subject matter expert.
+Subject matter experts will co-design and test the invention and will use it in their workplace.
+All inventions must be employment-related and will be evaluated based on their impact, not technological sophistication.

 The student team leader must register for the Design Challenge.
 After registering, the student team leader will receive a team login and password for our file-sharing system, Egnyte, and access to download the "Design Challenge Rule Book".